-Did you know that it’s not at all difficult to eat well in Rome if you’re lactose intolerant?
+Contrary to popular thought, it’s not hard to figure out where to eat in Rome if you’re lactose intolerant.
 While a lot of of food in Rome is prepared using generous helpings of cow’s milk and cheese, there’s also plenty of options that skip it.
 For example, did you know that cacio e pepe is prepared with sheep’s cheese?
 That means that if you’re craving the creamy Roman pasta dish, go ahead and eat as much as you want.
 For more ideas about traveling while lactose intolerant, check out these tips.

 When hanging out in Rome, it’s always a win to find a place that not only serves up delicious cocktails and food, but is also so comfy you feel right at home.
-If you’re looking to mingle with the locals and enjoy some delicious Italian coffee or a tasty meal, check out our list of the best places to relax in Rome.
+If you’re looking to mingle with the locals and enjoy some delicious Italian coffee or a tasty meal, here is where to eat in Rome.

 The Best Piazzas in Rome for a Long Lunch

 Sure, Rome is jam-packed with incredible restaurants and bars.
 But the piazzas of Rome are almost as plentiful.
 When in Rome, combine the two and enjoy some lunch on the go outside.
 So, grab some pizza al taglio or a panino and head out to Piazza Navona, Piazza della Rotunda or Campo de’ Fiori.
 You’ve got some people-watching to do!